duncan-clark/network_causal_inference/README.md

 ## fitting

-This constains the main code for fitting real data, the simulation study and assessing the goodness-of-fit.
+This contains the main code for fitting real data, the simulation study and assessing the goodness-of-fit.
+The main files are listed below.

-### Add\_health\_fitting.R
+### `Add\_health\_fitting.R`

 Start with